 - Social media or Google login.
 It’s a way out for people who don’t have an account and don’t want to create one.

 - One-time passwords for customers.
 If a person forgets their password or something goes wrong with the auto-fill, they can instantly receive a code by email.

 - An incentive to create an account.
 Newcomers can get a 10% discount if they sign up: they need to tick the checkbox, create a password, and that’s it.

 - The shipping method form goes first.
 This store has pick-up points, so filling out the shipping form may be unnecessary.
 A map accompanies the in-store pick-up option.

 - The modern features accelerate the checkout process.
 The address finder automatically fills out most address lines after entering a postal code.
 With mobile-friendly payment options like digital wallets, shoppers skip inputting the cart data.

 - It’s a one-step checkout: all forms are on the same page and open in pop-ups.
 It differs from most solutions on the market.
 First, users don’t wait until the next page is loaded.
 Second, they see the number of steps straight away.
 Third, they almost don’t need to scroll to see the whole form.
 And fourth, we don’t disable the CTA: once tapped, it returns users to the step they missed.
-You’ll find more tips on redesigning the existing checkout in a dedicated article.
+You’ll find more tips on in a dedicated article.